 The energy of a particle is thought to arise from charge quanta circulating around a stable closed path at the speed of light.
 The relative geometric shape of the closed path is stable but the length of that path increases with decreasing particle rest energy.
 This issue causes charge quantization to result in energy quantization.

 A particle is mobile discrete point with quantized charge which in the frame of reference of an inertial observer: has a non-zero energy at rest and has nominal position and velocity vectors, where the velocity magnitude is less than the speed of light.

 Our local universe contains highly stable particles known as electrons and protons.
 All free electrons exhibit the same charge, rest energy and poloidal magnetic properties as every other free electron.
 All free protons exhibit the same charge, rest energy and poloidal magnetic properties as every other free proton.
 Anti-electrons are particles equal in rest energy to electrons but have opposite charge.
 Anti-protons are particles equal in rest energy to protons but have opposite charge.

-In classical physics a particle has a high energy density near its nominal position.
+In classical physics a particle has a high energy density at its nominal position.
 The particle's energy density decreases rapidly with increasing distance from that nominal position.
 The region of decreasing energy density with increasing distance from a particle's nominal position is known as the particle's field.
 The local field energy density is proportional to the field intensity squared.
 A particle's total energy integrated over all space is finite.